notify-rs/notify/CONTRIBUTING.md

 When reporting an issue, please include **all of the following**:

  - OS/Platform name and version
  - Rust version: `rustc --version`
  - Notify version (or commit hash if building from source)

 And as much of the following as you can / think is relevant:

+ - If you're coming from a downstream project that uses Notify: what that project is, its version, and a link to the relevant issue there if any
  - Filesystem type and options
  - On Linux: Kernel version
  - On Windows: if you're running under Windows, Cygwin, Linux Subsystem
  - If you're running as a privileged user (root, System)
  - If you're running in a container, details on the runtime and overlay
  - If you're running in a VM, details on the hypervisor

 When opening a pull request, you agree to release your contribution to the **public domain or the terms of the CC0 license**.